Robust-Multi-Task Gradient Boosting: Experiments and Results

 \begin{sloppypar} To conduct the experiments, a combination of physical computing resources and developed code was utilized to support both the training and evaluation of the proposed and state-of-the-art models.
-The model was developed using \verb?Python? (\verb?version 3.9?), and \verb?scikit-learn? (\verb?version 1.6?) \footnote{\href{https://github.com/scikit-learn/scikit-learn} {github.com/scikit-learn}}.
-For transparency and reproducibility, the complete codebase, with the preprocessed dataset, has been made publicly accessible through the associated GitHub repository \footnote{\href{https://github.com/GAA-UAM/R-MTGB} {github.com/GAA-UAM/R-MTGB}}. \end{sloppypar} To evaluate the proposed \ac{R-MTGB} model, we conducted experiments alongside state-of-the-art models.
-These include: (1) conventional multi task model (\ac{MTGB})~\cite{emami2023}; (2) \ac{ST}-\ac{GB}, a standard \ac{GB} model trained independently for each task; (3) a pooled approach where a standard \ac{GB} model is trained on data from all tasks combined (\ac{DP}-\ac{GB}); and (4) a \ac{TaF}-\ac{GB}, which is another data pooling approach in which the input data is augmented using an extra input feature with a one-hot encoding of the task identifiers is concatenated to the original features.
-It should be mentioned that the core implementation of \ac{GB}, \ac{TaF}-\ac{GB}, and \ac{DP}-\ac{GB} is based on the standard \ac{GB} framework proposed by~\cite{Friedman2001}.
-The models were trained and evaluated by randomly splitting the data into training and testing subsets using an 80:20 ratio.
-This involved partitioning the arrays or matrices into random training (80\%) and testing (20\%) sets to ensure unbiased assessment of model performance.
+The model was developed using \verb?Python? (\verb?version 3.9?), and \verb?scikit-learn? (\verb?version 1.6?) \footnote{\href{https://github.com/scikit-learn/scikit-learn} {github.com/scikit-learn}}~\citep{pedregosa2011scikit}.
+For transparency and reproducibility, the complete code-base, with the preprocessed dataset, has been made publicly accessible through the associated GitHub repository \footnote{\href{https://github.com/GAA-UAM/R-MTGB} {github.com/GAA-UAM/R-MTGB}}. \end{sloppypar} To evaluate the proposed \ac{R-MTGB} model, we conducted experiments alongside state-of-the-art models.
+These include: (1) a conventional multi-task \ac{GB} model (\ac{MTGB})~\citep{Emami2023}; (2) \ac{ST}-\ac{GB}, a standard \ac{GB} model trained independently for each task; (3) a data pooling approach where a standard \ac{GB} model is trained on data from all tasks combined (\ac{DP}-\ac{GB}); and (4) a \ac{TaF}-\ac{GB}, which is another data pooling approach in which the input data is augmented using an extra input feature with a one-hot encoding of the corresponding task identifier associated to each instance.
+The core implementations of \ac{GB}, \ac{TaF}-\ac{GB}, and \ac{DP}-\ac{GB} are based on the standard \ac{GB} framework proposed in~\cite{Friedman2001}.
+In real-world datasets, the models were trained and evaluated by randomly splitting the data into training and testing subsets using an 80:20 ratio.
 To ensure the reliability and robustness of the results, this process was repeated $100$ times.
 For the synthetic datasets, $100$ distinct train/test datasets were generated.
 For both real-world and synthetic datasets, we report the average performance across all tasks, followed by the average results computed over all repetitions.